step-by-step-tutorial/springboot-tutorial/nosql-mongodb/README.md

 <p align="justify">

-This tutorial is about integration of Spring Boot and MongoDB.
+This tutorial is about the integration of Spring Boot and MongoDB.

 </p>